mspnp/performance-optimization/TooManyInstances/docs/TooManyInstances.md

 ### Performing load-testing

 You can use load-testing based on workloads that emulate the typical sequence of operations that users might perform to help identify which parts of a system suffer with resource-exhaustion under varying loads.
 You should perform these tests in a controlled environment rather than the production system.
-The following graph shows the throughput of requests directed at the `NewInstancePerRequest` controller in the sample application as the user load is increased up to 450  concurrent users.
-Note that as the user load passes 200 concurrent users the number of failed requests suddenly increases.
-These failures are reported by the load test as HTTP 500 (Internal Server) errors.
+The following graph shows the throughput of requests directed at the `NewInstancePerRequest` controller in the sample application as the user load is increased up to 100  concurrent users.

-![Throughput of the sample application creating a new instance of an HttpClient object for each requests][throughput-new-instance]
+![Throughput of the sample application creating a new instance of an HttpClient object for each request][throughput-new-instance]

 In this graph, the scale of the throughput and response times is logarithmic to enable these measures to be shown effectively on the graph.
-After the initial loading the system stabilizes, supporting approximately 300 requests/second (oscillating between successful and failed requests) with an average response time of between 0.5 and 1 second per request.
+AThe volume of requests handled per second increases at the 10-user point due to the increased workload up to approximately 60, but the performance levels out as more users are added and the maximum request rate the system can support is around 150.
+The average response time remains stable at approximately 330 milliseconds.
+Note that as the user load passes 50 concurrent users the number of failed requests suddenly increases.
+These failures are reported by the load test as HTTP 500 (Internal Server) errors.

 ### Reviewing the code